phalcon/blog/data/posts/2012/06/2012-06-07-sample-application-php-alternative-site.md

 this kind of URLs are now possible thanks to the new routing system present in most frameworks.

-If you’ve been thinking about creating a blog, or news site with Phalcon, it is possible that this application will help you so much.
+If you've been thinking about creating a blog, or news site with Phalcon, it is possible that this application will help you so much.
 The code is available on [github](https://github.com/phalcon/php-site), feel free to use it in your own projects and improve it (if you have some extra time).